Don’t let Lei Row’s appearance on her new CD cover fool you.

 The Five Spot gave birth to careers of neo-soul stars such as Jill Scott, India.Arie, Jazmine Sullivan and musiq.
 Row performed there while she studied as a grad student at Drexel University.
 In 2007, a fire destroyed The Five Spot.
 The Harrisburg-based singer/songwriter/producer says she began honing her writing skills after that tragedy.
-Today, her and local singer Dexter Kendrick pen songs and produce through their company called Polarity.
+Today, she and local singer Dexter Kendrick pen songs and produce through their company called Polarity.
 Before forming Polarity and performing in Philly, Row sang in church and in a local group named Untitled.
-The group was a protégé of the 90s group Tre Sons from Harrisburg.
+Untitled was a protégé of a 90s group from Harrisburg.

 Row credits her signing experience and feelings when talking about her new mixtape Euphoria.
 “I was inspired by my own broken heart,” she admits.
 She borrows beats from the late great producer J. Dilla on “Luvwounds” on “Luvstruction.”
 Her vocals ride the beats effortlessly on those songs.
 Row loves how Dilla succeeded at producing and rapping.
 “I’m a hip-hop fanatic—but I can’t rap,” she says while grinning.
 To show her passion for hip-hop, she allows rappers Mon E. Millions and K. Wills to spit on Euphoria.